ljbaker/ljbaker.github.io/_posts/2017-03-29-linear-algera.md

     ## [2,]    8   10

-Broadcasting seems to appear most often in the deep learning tradition and often is not stated explicity.
+Broadcasting seems to appear most often in the deep learning tradition and often is not stated explicitly.

-#### Hadamard Products (Elementwise Multiplication)
+#### Hadamard Products (Element-wise Multiplication)

-This is also called elementwise multiplication.
+This is also called element-wise multiplication.
 Basically, multiply each cell of a matrix by it's matched cell from an identically shaped matrix.
-It is the default form of multiplcation in R and many other languages, with the notable exception of MATLAB (which is optimized for matrix functions, as its name might suggest).
+It is the default form of multiplication in R and many other languages, with the notable exception of MATLAB (which is optimized for matrix functions, as its name might suggest).